Project Spotlight: Contemporary Urban Warehouse Loft Conversion

 One look inside this urban loft and it’s clear this is a special, one-of-a-kind space.
 It has architectural elements designers dream about.
 The open concept, distressed brick, beautifully aged exposed wood beams, and treated I-beams come together to create an ambiance that’s as warm and inviting as it is historical.

-When I first spoke with my client on the phone and he mentioned he was converting part of a 200-year-old warehouse into a weekend loft getaway, I was beyond excited.
+After speaking with the client on the phone and he mentioned he was converting part of a 200-year-old warehouse into a weekend loft getaway, I was beyond excited.
 I’d always wanted to work on a loft project, and now was my chance.
 He said he had received a quote from one of the major big box stores, but wanted to compare prices with CliqStudios.com.

 The client and I immediately hit it off, and we developed a great working relationship, swapping ideas via email and phone.
 It’s nice when you and your clients just “click.”
 At the time, I was planning my wedding, and he gave me great marriage advice.
 He was down-to-earth, very practical, and had clearly done his research.
 Because of his great personality and the uniqueness of the space, I could tell this was going to be a fun project to work on.